 The first Love Chairs caused a stir in our village church.
-Our wedding was timed for just after the village flower festival and the chairs were still in the vestry whilst the village ladies were decorating the church.
-I think there was a fluttering of feathers in the hen house that night but they made everyone smile and I was very pleased with the general idea of the chairs but I knew it had a lot of room for development.
+Our wedding was timed for just after the village flower festival, and the chairs were still in the vestry whilst the village ladies were decorating the church.
+I think there was a fluttering of feathers in the hen house that night, but they made everyone smile, and I was very pleased with the general idea of the chairs, but I knew it had a lot of room for development.

 The challenge with these components was to give the support needed in the right place for lower back support and comfort and at the same time create the visual look that fitted in with the idea of the chairs.

-So we started off on Love Chairs 2.
+So we started on Love Chairs 2.
 It took Nick, who is a wonderful cabinet maker over 40 days to make Love Chairs 2.
 Nick’s comment was ‘it’s like being pushed off the edge of a cliff making these chairs.’
-He had no idea what was in my mind and I only had a little more of an idea.
+He had no idea what was in my mind, and I only had a little more of an idea.
 We started with a beautiful elm board almost the last of the big English elm boards that I shall see that formed the seat and ran through the two chairs.
 We then made, as I did in Love Chairs 1, the arms and legs and back slats all in dark English ash.
 I found the scruffiest, stained and unwanted boards of ash that I could for these pieces, because, firstly I would be wasting a lot of wood and secondly I wanted colour and character and generally you don’t get colour and character with wide, clean, clear boards of ash.
-You get it with the scruffy, knotty, rubbishy boards
+You get it with the scruffy, knotty, rubbishy boards.

 .
 You band-saw out massive slabs of wood and started whittling away at it.
 Making the back splats was the greatest challenge of Love Chairs 2.
 There we were faced with the dilemma of having to have a solid wood back and keep it comfortable.
 I played around with this for what must have been days, while an exhibition deadline was looming large in the background.
 The challenge with these components was to give the support needed in the right place for lower back support and comfort and at the same time create the visual look that fitted in with the idea of the chairs.
-Two requirements that are not always shall we say good bedfellows.
+Two requirements that are not always shall we say, good bedfellows.

 We drove over a bridge, there was a lake and I felt Wagner should be playing in the background for looming out of the snowy mist there appeared this incredibly beautiful Neo-Gothic house.

 Front legs were less complicate d, apart from the central legs where I wanted the front leg of the female chair to cross behind the left leg of the male chair, almost as if the two chairs were dancing.
 While making these chairs I couldn’t help thinking about Fred Astaire and Ginger Rogers and whistling songs like ‘Putting on my top hat’ dee, dee, dee, dee, dee, dee, but that’s just me being fanciful.
-As I write this we are working on the arms of the chair.
+As I write this, we are working on the arms of the chair.
 We have almost got to the stage where the whole piece is looking OK if rather blocky and heavy because the components we’ve made it out of are considerably oversize.
-The next stage requires considerable courage ‘cos until now you’ve developed all of your components to work with one another in this quite heavy, blocky, 2 x 2 dimension, and you’re used to these shapes and forms and they probably look quite good, yet the form you are really after lies within that 2 x 2 section and you have to have the courage to destroy what you’ve already created in order to liberate the form that you’re really after.
+The next stage requires considerable courage ‘cos until now you’ve developed all of your components to work with one another in this quite heavy, blocky, 2 x 2 dimension.
+You’re used to these shapes and forms, and they probably look quite good, yet the form you are really after lies within that 2 x 2 section, and you have to have the courage to destroy what you’ve already created to liberate the form that you’re really after.
 Every time I do this I hear intakes of breath and muttering from people around the workshop, ‘he’s lost the plot’, ‘didn’t know what he’s doing’, ‘that looked much better before you slimmed down that leg’, yet this is a stage you’ve got to go through, you’ve got to start to make the whole thing slimmer and lighter and sexier.
-Next month hopefully we’ll have this damn thing done or nearly done and I’ll be able to show you some more photos.
+Next month hopefully we’ll have this damn thing done or nearly done, and I’ll be able to show you some more photos.